biocore/q2-qemistree/README.md

   --i-feature-data merged-feature-data.qza \
   --o-classified-feature-data classified-merged-feature-data.qza
 ```
+By default, Qemistree will use `ms2_smiles` to make chemical taxonomy assignments.
+When MS2 matches are not available, `csi_smiles` will be used. the column `annotation_type` in `classified-merged-feature-data.qza` specifies if the taxonomic assignment was done using CSI:FingerID predictions or MS/MS library matches.
 Lastly, Qemistree includes some utility functions that are most useful if users would like to visualize the molecular hierarchy generated above.

 1. Prune molecular hierarchy to keep only the molecules with annotations.